Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 # Vika 2

 ## [02/12/2024 - Dagur 1]
+Olafur: Started to work on writing out the UI for Manager and Contractor.
 ....

 ## [03/12/2024 - Dagur 2]
+Olafur: Finished writing out hte UI for Manager and Contractor.
+Though I most likely will need to polish it and add/remove stuff.
 ....

 ## [04/12/2024 - Dagur 3]